pengsl-lab/LBi-DBP/README.md

 - All the best to you!

 # Reference
-[1] Jun Hu, Wen-Wu Zeng, Yu-Xuan Tang, Bing Rao, Dong-Jun Yu, and Gui-Jun Zhang.
-Improving DNA-Binding Protein Prediction using Bidirectional Long Short-Term Memory-based Sequence Context Information Feature.
+[1] Wen-Wu Zeng1, Xuan Yu, Jun Hu, and Shao-Liang Peng.
+LBi-DBP, an accurate DNA-binding protein prediction method via extracting sequence context information by lightweight BiLSTM network.
 Submitted.